Lenskart

 Who are the competitors of Lenskart?

-Lenskart’s DRHP states no listed companies in India or globally share its integrated business model.
+Lenskart’s DRHP states that no listed companies in India or globally share its integrated business model.
 It competes with Indian retailers like Eyegear Optics and Titan Company Limited (Eyecare division).
 Global competitors include Essilor Luxottica, Fielmann, JINS Holdings, and Warby Parker.

 How does Lenskart make money?